Architecture

 - Nested transforms are used to isolate and compose logic, too.
 Consider the following blueprint for the campfire.
 Note that the trigger collider is a child of the root node, and then the particle emitter and the light source are children of the collider.
 The light source is additionally raised a few units above the ground level.
 When the player triggers the

-action, the entire collider's subtree is destroyed, which effectively puts out the fire!export function get_campfire_blueprint(game: Game) { return <Blueprint>{ Translation: [0, 1.5, 0], Using: [render_vox(game.Models[Models.CAMPFIRE]), cull(Has.Render)], Children: [ { Using: [ collide(false, [15, 15, 15]), trigger(Action.HealCampfire), cull(Has.Collide | Has.Trigger), ], Children: [ { Using: [ shake(Infinity), emit_particles(2, 0.1), render_particles([1, 0, 0], 15), cull(Has.Shake | Has.EmitParticles | Has.Render), ], }, { Translation: [0, 3, 0], Using: [light([1, 0.5, 0], 3), cull(Has.Light)], }, ], }, ], }; }
+HealCampfireaction, the entire collider's subtree is destroyed, which effectively puts out the fire!export function get_campfire_blueprint(game: Game) { return <Blueprint>{ Translation: [0, 1.5, 0], Using: [render_vox(game.Models[Models.CAMPFIRE]), cull(Has.Render)], Children: [ { Using: [ collide(false, [15, 15, 15]), trigger(Action.HealCampfire), cull(Has.Collide | Has.Trigger), ], Children: [ { Using: [ shake(Infinity), emit_particles(2, 0.1), render_particles([1, 0, 0], 15), cull(Has.Shake | Has.EmitParticles | Has.Render), ], }, { Translation: [0, 3, 0], Using: [light([1, 0.5, 0], 3), cull(Has.Light)], }, ], }, ], }; }

 - Note how in the above example, the

-mixin takes a component mask as the argument and then adds or removes it from the entity.
-The data related to the toggled components is left intact.sys_cull
+Cullcomponent defines which other components will be toggled when the entity enters and leaves the screen.
+Thecullmixin takes a component mask as the argument and then adds or removes it from the entity.
+The data related to the toggled components is left intact.sys_cullonly changes the integer storing the current component mask for the entity. - Nested transforms are relative to the parent.
+The

-system is responsible for computing the absolute world-space transform of each entity.
+sys_transformsystem is responsible for computing the absolute world-space transform of each entity.
 This requires that parent entities be processed before their children.- There are many algorithmic solutions to effectively sorting entities on the go to ensure the above requirement is met.

 - However, a simple solution is to always create parent entities before any child entities are created.
 The system processes entities in order in which they appear in the

-is the method we use for instantiating blueprints in the world.
+game.Worldarray.
+Game.Addis the method we use for instantiating blueprints in the world.
 It ensures that the parent is created first.

 TypeScript